-This is a broad-based programme for anyone interested in developing multi-disciplinary skills within the animal management or conservation areas.
-It is also for people already working the industry who wish to enhance their career prospects.
+This is a broad-based programme for anyone interested in developing multi-disciplinary skills within

 The course concentrates on aspects of animal management and wildlife conservation associated with the habitats, behaviour, welfare and conservation issues connected to a wide range of animals in captive and natural environments.
 The programme is delivered by experienced teaching staff with a wide range of industry experience at University Centre Somerset's Cannington campus.

 In addition, there